 For example, Degiro charges a mutual fund dealing fee of €7.50 + 0.10% per investment.
 This means that if you invest £1,000 into the mutual fund of your choosing, you will pay €7.50 + £1.
 You will again need to pay the aforementioned dealing fee when you exit your mutual fund investment.

 In other cases, you might need to pay a variable dealing fee.
 This is expressed as a percentage and multiplied by the amount you invest or sell.
 For example, if the dealing fee on mutual funds amounts to 0.2% and you invest £5,000 – this would amount to £10.

-The good news is that the top-rated provider on our list of the best mutual fund apps UK – eToro, charges 0% in dealing fees.
+One of the popular mutual fund apps UK – eToro, charges 0% in dealing fees.

-Even the best mutual fund apps UK charge a platform fee.
+Even the most popular mutual fund apps UK charge a platform fee.
 Otherwise referred to an annual maintenance fee, this is charged against the amount you have invested on the platform.

 For example, Fineco charges a platform fee of 0.25% per year.
 Therefore, if you had £10,000 invested, your annual platform fee would amount to £25.
 Degiro, on the other hand, charges a ‘service fee’ of 0.20% on most of its funds.
 This works in the same way a platform or maintenance fee, albeit, under a different name.

 Once again, the mutual funds app UK that we have discussed today – eToro, charges nothing in platform fees.
 As such, you can keep your fund investment on the platform for as long as you wish without needing to hand over unnecessary charges.

 While mutual fund apps UK like eToro allow you to avoid both dealing fees and platform fees, expense ratios cannot be avoided.
 Crucially, this fee is charged by the respective mutual fund.
 In turn, this fee is passed from your chosen app provider on to you.